dcodejava/browser-sniff/readme.txt

 * Fixed bug a bug that showed Netscape under some Apple devices, thanks to [ShaolinTiger](http://www.shaolintiger.com)
 * Changed iPod/iPhone OS to iOS

+= 2.2 =
+* Changed all Apple devices OS to iOS
+* Changed Mac OS X detection to show version

 == Upgrade Notice ==

+= 2.2 =
+Changed Apple device detection and compatibility of the plugin up to 3.1.3

 = 2.1 =
 Fixed some bugs with Apple devices detections and updated the compatibility to 3.0.1